niclad/eece5644/project/README.md

 # EECE 5644 Project: School Type Based on Direct Loan Volume 💵💯💵
 All the files for my project for EECE 5644.
-Information about the directories and how to run this information is included below.
+Information about the directories and how to run this information is included below. 💵💯💵

 # How to run the project ▶
 Everything is written in Matlab, so if you dont have Matlab, get that set up.

-Next, download everything, specifically the Excel file containing the data in the [data](data) directory and the Matlab script, [laon_project.m](loan_project.m).
+Next, download everything, specifically the Excel file containing the data in the [data](data) directory and the Matlab script, [loan_project.m](loan_project.m).
 Also, download everything in the functions folder.
 These are all the functions that are specified outside of the main script file (loan_project).
 (Note that as of 2019-12-01, there are no functions written.)

 For the program to run as expected, this file strtucture *must* be preserved.
 I recommend downloading a zip of the whole thing and just running this one script, in the folder, as-is.
 See the comments within the Matlab file for more information.